Privacy policy

 The GDPR regulations give you a number of rights which you can exercise if we process your personal data.
 You have:

-• Right to lodge a complaint with a supervisory authority about our actions.
+- Right to fill a complaint with a supervisory authority about our actions.

 In order to exercise your rights, you must first notify us about it.
 First of all, please contact the Data Controller using the method of your choice.
 To make it easier, we have prepared a template for your request (or statement), which you can use in communication with us – you will find it at the bottom of this Data Protection Policy.
 Regardless of how, when and using what method of communication with the Data Controller, please refer to the following instruction, which contains the legal rules for handling your inquiry, which we will apply: The information shall be provided to the requester in writing or otherwise, including, where appropriate, by electronic means.
 If the data subject so requests, information may be provided verbally, provided that the identity of the data subject is confirmed by other means.
 The Data Controller may refuse to process the data subject request if it is not possible to positively verify identity of the requester.
 The Data Controller shall, without undue delay – and in any event no longer than within one month of receipt of the request – provide the data subject with information on the action taken in regards to the request.
 If necessary, this period may be extended by a further two months due to the complexity of the request or the number of requests.
 Within one month of receipt of the request, the controller shall inform the data subject of any such extension, stating the reasons for the delay.
 If the data subject requests for information by electronic means, the information shall also be provided electronically, if feasible, unless the data subject requests otherwise.
 If the controller does not act on the data subject’s request, it shall immediately, and at the latest within one month of receipt of the request, inform the data subject of the reasons for not taking action and of the right to lodge a complaint with the supervisory authority and to seek legal remedies before a court of law.
 Information provided by the Data Controller, as well as communication and actions taken in connection with the request handling shall be free of charge.
 If the data subject’s requests are evidently unjustified or excessive, in particular due to their repeated pattern, the Data Controller may charge a reasonable fee for the administrative costs of providing requested information, for the time spent on communication, or for taking the requested action, or to refuse to act on the request.
 If the Data Controller has reasonable doubts as to the identity of the natural person making the request, additional information necessary to verify the identity of the data subject may be requested.